 - In the command prompt window, type the following command and press the Enter key after the command: DISM.exe /Online /Cleanup-image /Scanhealth.

 This will scan the whole system files, checking whether the system image files are consistent with the official system files.
 If it says "No component store corruption detected.
 The operation completed successfully", you can stop here.

 If it reports some errors, you can type another command Dism /Online /Cleanup-Image /CheckHealth and press Enter to check whether they are repairable.

-Again there are two scenarios: If you see "The component store is repairable, the operation completed successfully", then you should continue running DISM /Online /Cleanup-image /RestoreHealth.
+Again there are two scenarios: if you see the component store is repairable operation completed successfully, then should continue running DISM /Online /Cleanup-image /RestoreHealth.
 This command will restore your operating system files to the same with Windows official ones.
 But if the component store is irreparable, you may stop here and reinstall Windows.